anandkr01045/aws-sast-sonar/README.md

 called `good.txt` in the folder `unzipped`, but it will also create a file called `evil.txt` in the `/tmp/` folder.
 This example is not dangerous, of course, but demonstrates the risk the vulnerability poses - imagine overwriting `.ssh/authorized_keys` or another sensitive file.

-## How to run using AWS CodeBuild
-1. Add code to your GitHub account and add repo
-2. Create account in SonarCloud
-3. Create AWS CodeBuild -> Use Ubuntu image as build source -> link source code repo as GitHub
-4. Login to Sonarcloud -> Accounts -> Generate unique token and save it
-5. Update buildspec.yml with sonar.key and sonar.org and sonar_token
-6. Build CodeBuild and analyse scans in SonarCloud